kukaiN/modeling_in_python/README.md

 ## References to tricks used in my code:
 OOP tricks in python:
 - __slots__ (https://stackoverflow.com/questions/472000/usage-of-slots)
+    - use different column names for every csv

+---
+<a id = "defin"></a>

+## Definitions

+png of nodes and edges
+- egde
+- vertex
+- directed vs undirected

 ---

 <a id = "works"></a>

 ## How it Works